Hosting and bandwidth provided by MacHost.

 Although a number of Windows laptops have integrated media card readers, Apple does not include one in the MacBook Pro models.
 Fortunately, yes, it is possible to add a media card reader or adapter via the ExpressCard/34 slot.

-ExpressCard.org lists eight ExpressCard/34 media card readers.
-From digging through the applicable websites, it appears that there are at least two compatible with the MacBook Pro.
+ExpressCard.org (no longer online) originally listed eight ExpressCard/34 media card readers and from digging through the applicable websites, it appeared that there was initially at least one compatible with the MacBook Pro.

-ATech Flash Technology has introduced the PROExpress-7, an "ExpressCard[/34] 7 in 1 Media Card Reader" that is compatible with "Secure Digital, MultiMediaCard, Memory Stick, Memory Stick PRO, xD-Picture Card, xD-Picture Card Type H, and xD-Picture Card Type M" media cards.
+Perhaps the first compatible with the Mac on the market, ATech Flash Technology introduced the PROExpress-7 (no longer available), an "ExpressCard[/34] 7 in 1 Media Card Reader" that supports with "Secure Digital, MultiMediaCard, Memory Stick, Memory Stick PRO, xD-Picture Card, xD-Picture Card Type H, and xD-Picture Card Type M" media cards.
 It can be used with MacOS X 10.4 or later as well as Windows XP.

 Regarding support of CompactFlash, on January 13, 2006, the always excellent Rob Galbraith noted that: